jirkapinkas/java-mapping-frameworks/README.md

 This project is based on https://github.com/eugenp/tutorials/tree/master/performance-tests from Baeldung.
 I just added Selma and updated versions.

-Benchmark results on my computer (throughput), sorted from best to worst:
+Benchmark results on my computer (throughput), sorted from best to worst (higher number is better):

     Framework      Score     Units
     MapStruct      7634.515   ops/ms